ntudlcv/DLCV-Fall-2021-Final-2/README.md

 > 2. python3 inference.py <Path to the output csv file>
 > ...

-Please refer to [TBD](https://docs.google.com/presentation/d/1775IaMakamj7jWtgZNY8T0166Pz1KXAUBCbzrvvr_0Y/edit?usp=sharing) for final project details and rules. **Note that all of final project videos and introduction pdf files can be accessed in your NTU COOL.**
+Please refer to [this link](https://docs.google.com/presentation/d/1775IaMakamj7jWtgZNY8T0166Pz1KXAUBCbzrvvr_0Y/edit?usp=sharing) for final project details and rules. **Note that all of final project videos and introduction pdf files can be accessed in your NTU COOL.**

 ## Usage
 To start working on this project, you should clone this repository into your local machine by using the following command.